darwinex/mql4-to-mql5-tutorials/1-mql4-mql5-differences-getting-started/README.md

-## Tutorial 3 - Accessing Symbol Information in MQL5 vs MQL4
+## Tutorial 1 - Differences between MQL4 and MQL5
 ### Migrating from MQL4 to MQL5: Guidance for Algorithmic Traders

 With this series of tutorials, we aim to educate MetaTrader 4 (MQL4) users on the benefits of MetaTrader 5 over its predecessor MetaTrader 4.